What Is a Corpus Callosotomy?

 In some cases, a corpus callosotomy is done in two stages.
 In the first operation, the front two-thirds of the structure is cut, but the back section is preserved.
 This allows the hemispheres to continue sharing visual information.
 If this does not control the serious seizures, the remainder of the corpus callosum can be cut in a second operation.
 After the corpus callosum is cut, the dura and bone are fixed back into place, and the scalp is closed using stitches or staples.

 The patient generally stays in the hospital for two to four days.
 Most people having a corpus callosotomy will be able to return to their normal activities, including work or school, in six to eight weeks after surgery.
-The hair over the incision will grow back and hide the surgical scar.
-The person will continue taking anti-seizure drugs.
+The hair next to the incision will grow back over the area and hide the surgical scar.
+The person will continue taking antiseizure drugs.

 Corpus callosotomy is successful in stopping drop attacks, or atonic seizures in which a person suddenly loses muscle tone and falls to the ground, in about 50% to 75% of cases.
 This can decrease the risk of injury and improve the person's quality of life.

 What Are the Side Effects of Corpus Callosotomy?

 The following symptoms may occur after having a corpus callosotomy, although they generally go away on their own: